vandadnp/dartpad_workshop_starter/public/buttons/instructions.md

 }
 ```

 Note the usage of `TextButton` here. `TextButton` in the Material library of Flutter is the equivalent of `Button` in SwiftUI and `UIButton` in UIKit.
 Note that Material library in Flutter creates its UI components according to Google's material design.
 If you want to have iOS-like UI components, as mentioned before, you will have to use the Cupertino library in Flutter.
-All you'll have to do is to chaneg the `TextButton` to `CupertinoButton` and the `AlertDialog` to `CupertinoAlertDialog`.
-Yes, it's really that simple in Flutter to chaneg the look and feel of your apps!
+All you'll have to do is to change the `TextButton` to `CupertinoButton` and the `AlertDialog` to `CupertinoAlertDialog`.
+Yes, it's really that simple in Flutter to change the look and feel of your apps!

 ## Challenge